-In reaching its decision, the Court rejects plaintiff's efforts to defend Dr. Cook's failure to identify a harmful level of exposure to a specific chemical.
-First, plaintiff asserts that Dr. Cook was unable to include data on a harmful level of exposure because BP "actively prevented" the collection of dermal and biological monitoring data.57 Regardless of the veracity58 of this assertion, Dr. Cook was not prevented from consulting the relevant scientific
+In reaching its decision, the Court rejects plaintiffs' efforts to defend Dr. Cook's failure to identify a harmful level of exposure to a specific chemical.
+First, plaintiffs assert that Dr. Cook was unable to include data on a harmful level of exposure because "BP consciously, or in the most favorable light negligently, avoided recording data which would show the exposure doses of spill response workers."
+Regardless of the veracity of this assertion, Dr. Cook was not